illumos/docs/docs/developers/multibug.md

     "illumos-clone" and then in "ws1".

-    Changes may be pushed to something other than the default upstream repository by specifying the respository URL when you do the push, or by editing .hg/hgrc inside the repository base directory and changing the "default" definition to the new path.
+    Changes may be pushed to something other than the default upstream repository by specifying the repository URL when you do the push, or by editing .hg/hgrc inside the repository base directory and changing the "default" definition to the new path.
 This means that you could push directly from "ws1" to the official master provided that any pending upstream changesets have been merged